pinecone-io/VSB/vsb/databases/opensearch/README.md

 This directory adds support running experiments against [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) - a managed vector database.

-It currently only supports connecting Serverless collections.
+It currently only supports connecting to Serverless collections.
+Managed cluster collections would require a nodes provisioing, cluster set up and different implementation, which would be supported in future.

 To run VSB against a Amazon OpenSearch collections: